citation-file-format/citation-file-format/schema-guide.md

 - type: string
 - required: false

-The commit hash or revision number of the software version
+The commit hash or revision number of the software version.

 Usage example: